growit-io/generator-gcloud/docs/package.md

-# Package Specification
+# GCloud Package Specification
-A **gcloud package** is an [NPM package] which bundles assets for Google Cloud Platform projects, such as Templates and Configurations for [Deployment Manager].
-The `package.json` file MAY define additional metadata pertaining to Google Cloud Platform in the `"gcloud"` field.
+A **gcloud package** is an [NPM package] which bundles assets for projects intended to be deployed on Google Cloud Platform, such as Templates and/or Configurations for [Deployment Manager].
+The `package.json` file of such packages MAY define additional metadata pertaining to Google Cloud Platform in the `"gcloud"` field.

 ## Terminology